Toxoplasma gondii, an intracellular coccidian protozoan parasite.

 T. gondii is endemic throughout most of the world.
 Risk is higher in developing and tropical countries, especially when people eat undercooked meat, drink untreated water, or are extensively exposed to soil.

 Food and water precautions (see Chapter 2, Food & Water Precautions).
-Avoid direct contact with soil or sand.
+Avoid direct contact with soil or sand that may be contaminated with cat feces.
 If caring for a cat, change the litter box daily.
 If pregnant or immunocompromised, avoid changing cat litter if possible, and do not adopt or handle stray cats.

 Anand R, Jones CW, Ricks JH, Sofarelli TA, Hale DC.
 Acute primary toxoplasmosis in travelers returning from endemic countries.
 J Travel Med.
 2012 Jan-Feb;19(1):57–60.